-With much anticipation, Omotesando Koffee has finally opened its door in Singapore at Downtown Gallery, Shenton Way.
+With much anticipation, Omotesando Koffee has opened its door in Singapore at Downtown Gallery, Shenton Way.

 Must say this is quite a delayed opening since news first got out.